MoreiraLAB/synpred/README.md

 7. `pip install scikit-learn` - Scikit-learn is required at many steps of the pipeline.
 8. `pip install xgboost`- The package to use the Extreme Gradient Boosting methods needs to be installed separately from scikit-learn.

+**Standalone Deployment**

+For the standalone development, the user will require the files in the folder `CCLE_processed`, which contains the CCLE features as processed in the paper.
+Furthermore, the user requires the pretrained models.
+These are too large for GitHub, as such, the user must download them at `http://www.moreiralab.com/resources/synpred`, at the `Stand-alone deployment section` and store them in a folder in the same location as the scripts, with the name `standalone_models`.
+Finally, the user must have performed environment setup and needs to run the standalone inside the activated environment.
+Regarding the scripts, the only change required should be in the `standalone_variables.py` script, in which the user should change the `HOME` variable into the folder path on his/her computer.

+Finally, the user must create (if not already cloned) a folder with the name `standalone_results` at the same folder of the scripts.

+The way to run the SynPred stand-alone deployment is, after initializing the conda environment typing:

+`python standalone_synpred.py your_table_name.csv`

+The user can then check the features and results calculated at the `standalone_results` folder.
+The user is advised that running the script with different input tables will result in overwriting of the predictions.
+To check an example of the input file, consult the `standalone_example.csv`, in the folder of the scripts.
+The names of the columns should be the same, as well as the content.

 **Changes for pipeline replication**

 After downloading/cloning this repository, there are still some changes to be made if you wish to replicate the full pipeline of SynPred.
 1. At `synpred_variables.py`, change the variable `DEFAULT_LOCATION` to the location where you will be running your files
-2. If the folders were not automatically downloaded, create the folders, on the same location as the scripts, with the following names:
+2. If the folders were not automatically downloaded, the user needs to create the folders, on the same location as the scripts, with the following names:
 	- CCLE
 	- datasets
 	- evaluation_summary